jburz2001/jburz2001.github.io/_posts/2025-11-14-latent-manifolds-from-the-taylor-series-expansion.md

 The integer, $N$, is arbitrary, but larger values correspond to higher spatial resolution, which may be necessary for resolving details.
 Unfortunately, increasing $N$ increases computational costs in both memory and time since more data must be stored and processed.
 This is just like how having a 4K resolution image of me is great since you have $N = 3840 \times 2160 = 8,294,400$ pixels to resolve fine details with but such a 4K image requires much more storage than a Full HD image with $N = 1920 \times 1080 = 2,073,600$ pixels.

 The number $N$ is arbitrary---you can still simulate diffusion with $N=10$, $N=100$, or $N=1,000,000$!
 Importantly though, the actual physics are aptly modeled with a small number of latent variables that we don't directly observe.
-In other words, even though we have $n$ physical observables (i.e., the temperature readings at each of our $n$ cells), there are actually be $n\ll N$ latent variables that evolve over time!
+In other words, even though we have $N$ physical observables (i.e., the temperature readings at each of our $N$ cells), there are actually $n\ll N$ latent variables that evolve over time!
 This is best understood geometrically: the state of a dynamical system can be envisioned as a point in $\mathbb{R}^N$ that flies around over time; in physics, the path traced out happens to be some curve in low--dimensional surface.
-To better imagine this concept, put your index finger on your nose then move your finger back and forth as if you were tracing out Pinoccio's nose.
+To better imagine this concept, put your index finger on your nose then move your finger back and forth as if you were tracing out Pinocchio's nose.
 This curve you traced out with your finger is a 1--dimensional curve embedded in a 3--dimensional space, so positions along the curve can aptly be described with a single latent variable, that being the "distance from nose" instead of 3 different physical observables $x$, $y$, and $z$!
-In physics, the same logic applies, but we can take computer simulations with hundreds of millions of physical observables but simulate them in the latent manifolds rather than in the high--dimensional physical observable space, yielding astronomial speedups.
+In physics, the same logic applies, but we can take computer simulations with hundreds of millions of physical observables but simulate them in the latent manifolds rather than in the high--dimensional physical observable space, yielding astronomical speedups.
 As an example, researchers have taken a soft robot with $N\approx 800,000$ degrees of freedom but controlled it by actuating $n=2$ latent variables.

 The identification and use of latent manifolds from data is a field of machine learning called dimensionality reduction; it is paramount to model order reduction in computational physics, principal component analysis in statistics, and autoencoder architectures in deep learning--based artificial intelligence.
 This post discusses how to infer latent manifolds from snapshots of the state of a physical system under the assumption that the manifold is well--modeled by a Taylor series expansion.
 In doing so, we will derive the data--driven optimization problem used to infer what some researchers in model order reduction call a polynomial manifold but others call a spectral submanifold.